 Enclosed for your review is the District's analysis of an application for Authority to Construct for the facility identified above.
 You requested that a Certificate of Conformity with the procedural requirements of 40 CFR Part 70 be issued with this project.
-The project authorized the installation of two steam generators.
+Our analysis includes your revised proposal for offsetting emissions increases for the installation of two steam generators using different banked emissions reduction credits.
+This is the only revision to the project which was approved with preliminary decision published on November 11, 2014 and sent to CARB and US EPA Region IX on November 4, 2014.